The Plan vs. Reality

 Ah, yes, the Budget.
 Perhaps the only information on this page that anyone actually cares about.
 I probably filled spreadsheets with up to 100 different cost scenarios during the time I was planning the Tour.
 Of course, most of that was just guesswork, so it not surprising that I wasn't really that close to the actual costs I incurred.
 I knew, as a matter of choice, that I did not want to start the Tour unless I could do so without excessively having to pinch pennies the entire time, a factor which contributed to the many years it took me to arrange the Tour in the first place.
 While I certainly never complained about days during which I spent very little, and there were a considerable number of those, I also was not willing to skip experiences that interested me simply because they cost more than I had anticipated.
 So it became a balancing act between days that were affordable, and those with unexpectedly high costs.
 In the end, external costs proved to be such a large factor that keeping track of daily expenses was rather less than relevant.

 In planning my costs, I paid the most attention to the largest factors, which were also the ones that I had the most control over, food, and accommodation.
 Food is something that is too important for a successful long tour, in my opinion, to be skimped on in any way.
-My strategy was to have a daily budget equal to what I would spend on tour in the United States ($30.00/day,) with the assumption that most places on the route would be much less costly that that.
+My strategy was to have a daily budget equal to what I would spend on tour in the United States ($30.00/day,) with the assumption that most places on the route would be much less costly than that.
 In that way, I would use the leftover funds to balance out other areas where I underestimated expenses.
 For accommodations, I planned on camping most of the time, as I always had done on earlier tours, and so I budgeted for two or three nights per week indoors, at a total cost of $75/week, which, I hoped, would be adequate to cover a mid-range to basic place.
 However, I had not had much experience with hotels in various parts of the world, and so I was not really sure if that would be adequate or not.
 For the rest of my expected expenses, sightseeing, transport, bike parts, visas, etc, I made every effort to determine what the actual costs would be before leaving home.

 As far as daily expenses were concerned my results were mixed.
 In Stage 1, I did fairly well, holding close on food, but overrunning of most other areas, especially accommodations, which in Australia were, on average, the most costly of the Tour.
 Food costs in Stage 2 were the lowest of any stage, but, due to the crowded nature of Asia, I was forced to give up on camping beyond Bangladesh, and stayed indoors for virtually the rest of the Stage.
 Most places in Asia have affordable lodging of some sort, usually very basic, and I could have stayed in such places every night and not run over budget.
 However, there are few intermediate choices between those and the very upscale hotels.
 It was necessary, and also a nice change of pace, to stay at the later from time to time, in order to clean up and cool off.
 However, a few nights in places like that completely counteract the savings gained from the more simple lodgings.
 In Africa, on Stage 3, I did a little better.
 Food costs were reasonable, and I was able to camp a little more, though not as much as I would have liked.

 However, the primary occasions where I miscalculated costs through the first three stages, and beyond, were for the "Big Ticket" items, which were, almost without exception, considerably more costly than I had expected.
 Examples of these were tours in parks and attractions, transportation, guide services in Tibet, shipments of supplies, and safaris in Africa.
-All of these ended up costing much more that he prices I researched on the Web before I left home.
+All of these ended up costing much more that the prices I researched on the Web before I left home.
 A big reason for that was that I was a solo traveler and without splitting the costs with other tourists, which I would have happily have done most of the time, but which never quite worked out, I was forced to pay extra surcharges.

 The Barco Peralta on the Rio Paraguai, in Brazil;